DoSomething/code-style/javascript/readme.md

 ```

-Use a single space before the leading curly brace:
+Use a single space before the leading curly brace.

 ```javascript